All of our BA French students spend third year abroad either studying at a partner institution or gaining practical work experience.

 If you decide to take a work placement year you will spend 9 to 12 months in France or a French-speaking country.
 If you choose to work in France, the French Convention de Stage is for 6 months, so you'll either undertake two internships, or combine a work placement internship and a study placement.

-You can secure a work placement by identifying your own opportunities or applying for one that draws upon University of Leeds contacts.
-We communicate current placement opportunities to you and provide you with the details of companies that have provided placements for LCS students in the past.
+You’ll be provided with a list of current placement opportunities and the details of companies that have provided placements for students in the past.
 The University has links with a variety of organisations in the UK and overseas both in France and in French speaking countries.

-You’ll receive support and guidance to find a suitable placement from the School’s Work Placement Officer, the Residence Abroad team and the University Careers Centre.
-You'll also be able to network with returning fourth-year students to ask about opportunities, their experiences and general advice for finding the right placement.
+You’ll receive support and guidance from the School’s Work Placement Officer, the Residence Abroad team and the University Careers Centre.
+You'll also network with returning fourth-year students to ask about opportunities, their experiences and general advice for finding the right placement.

 Some of the companies where our students have completed work placements include: